Tag Archive for: BH

 Membership, which costs €5 for second-year students (DFGSM2, DFGSA2, etc.), €3 for PACES students and third-year students, and is free for students in higher years, can be purchased at any time of the year.

-You can join us during our office hours at the various schools, before or during our events, or by contacting us through our social media channels.
+You can join during our office hours at the various colleges, before or during our events, or by contacting us through our social media channels.

-The 2020–2021 executive board has already been selected and will take office following the handover General Assembly, which will be held in early June.
-This motivated, promising board, brimming with new ideas, is sure to satisfy our future members, especially since it brings together four health-related programs…
+The 2020–2021 executive board has already been selected and will take office after the General Assembly for the handover of duties, which will take place in early June.
+This motivated, promising board, brimming with new ideas, is sure to satisfy our future members, especially since it brings together four health-related fields…

-In the meantime, you can follow us on social media:
+In the meantime, you can follow us on social media right now:

 Facebook: @MedleyMontpellierAssociation